-- origin of Christianity.
-"Guardian.
+'Mr. Stanton's book answers a real want, and will be indispensable to students of the origin of Christianity.'-Guardian.
 'We welcome this book as a valuable addition to the literature of a most important subject. . . .
 The book is remarkable for the clearness of its style.
-Mr. Stanton is never obscure from beginning to end, and we think that no reader of average attainments will be able to put the book down without having learnt much from his lucid and scholarly arresisting. \\Explainting Grants.\\ -Ecclesiastical Gazette. - An Explanatory Commentary on Esther.
+Mr. Stanton is never obscure from beginning to end, and we think that no reader of average attainments will be able to put the book down without having learnt much from his lucid and scholarly exposition.'-Ecclesiastical Gazette.

+An Explanatory Commentary on Esther.
 With Four Appendices, consisting of the Second Targum translated from the Aramaic with Notes, Mithra, the Winged Bulls of Persepolis, and Zoroaster.
 By Professor Paulus Cassel, D.D., Berlin.
-In demy 8vo. price 10s.
+In demy 8vo, price 10s.
 6d.